mikker/passwordless/README.md

 ### Route constraints

 With [constraints](https://guides.rubyonrails.org/routing.html#request-based-constraints) you can restrict access to certain routes.
-Passwordless provides `Passwordless::Constraint` and it's negative counterpart `Passwordless::NotConstraint` for this purpose.
+Passwordless provides `Passwordless::Constraint` and it's negative counterpart `Passwordless::ConstraintNot` for this purpose.

 To limit a route to only authenticated `User`s: